SnowmanTackler/NAudio/README.md

+# BUILD
+You need the winows 10 dev kit.
+Head to programs and features, modify, and select it.
+THen run the batch file

 NAudio is an open source .NET audio library written by Mark Heath (mark.heath@gmail.com) We're currently in the process of migrating from CodePlex.
 For now, if you are looking for help and documentation, visit http://naudio.codeplex.com.